dumengkun/thesis/README.md

 ### listNN

 In the `torch` folder, the feedforward neural network for constructing micro portfolios (listNN) is implemented in PyTorch.
-Empirical data in the `torch/sample` folder has been desensitized and is only used to display the format of inputs.
+Empirical data in the `torch/sample` folder has been masked and is used to display the format of inputs.